Recap sequence: Purpose

+Examples

 On the Fox show 24, the main character, Jack Bauer's voiceover "Previously on 24..." is followed by scenes from prior episodes of the current season, not necessarily from the very last episode, that concern major plot points of the current episode.
 This was carried over into 24: The Game, where, once a player completes a mission, all cutscenes prior to that mission can be viewed in the manner of the TV show.
 The playable scenes are not shown, as the player is given the opportunity to replay them to get a higher score.

 On the NBC show ER, main cast members rotate turns saying the phrase "Previously on ER..." which is then followed by scenes from previous episodes which are pertinent to the current episode.

 In some cases, the scene leading up to the previous episode's ending is shown instead of a montage.
 This was common on British television shows from the 1950s to 1990s, although now most adopt a recap montage.
 An example of this is Doctor Who, which during its original run (1963–1989) used the final scene of the previous episode to begin the next, whereas from the series relaunch (2005–present) the recaps are made up of a collection of short clips.

 Recaps are also used for several soap operas, most notably in Australia.
 The Australian prison soap opera Prisoner (commonly known as Prisoner: Cell Block H) used a recap sequence throughout its eight-season run.
 In the early years it only showed the final scene of the previous episode before the opening credits.
 However, in later years it began to show several select cuts from the previous episode during the recap sequence, often, a new scene would directly follow the recap before the opening credits.
 In the early years of Australian soaps Home and Away, Neighbours and Sons and Daughters a recap showed directly after the opening credits, which may have been confusing for viewers who would have started watching them, not realizing they were viewing a recap sequence and not a new opening scene.
 The layout was changed in later years as recaps for Home and Away and Neighbours started before the credits, but currently they again show after the credits in such a way not to confuse the viewer.
 British soap operas, apart from Hollyoaks, do not use a recap sequence, however, they may be relevant.

 In the English dubs of various episodic anime series that were edited for time or censorship reasons, recaps are sometimes extended or introduced where they did not exist originally, to cover any shortfalls in running time.
 Some examples where this occurs are Robotech, the FUNimation English dub of Dragon Ball Z, and the 4Kids English-language version of One Piece.
 The original Japanese version of One Piece did not always have recaps, though many episodes did have recaps as the first scene following the opening credits.